-As discussed above under 'air quality', a matter of potential overriding importance is matching development densities to PTAL, and on this basis it is appropriate to highlight a degree of concern associated with higher growth at Catford in the absence of BLE P2 (Scenarios 2 and 4), albeit there is uncertainty as Catford town centre has an excellent PTAL rating of 6a and higher growth would be delivered via the Catford Town Centre Masterplan.
-With regards to BGLS, as discussed under 'air quality' and 'accessibility', there is cautious support for higher growth scenarios (Scenarios 5 and 6) from transport perspective, although there remains much uncertainty ahead of masterplanning work.
-With regards to scenarios involving marginally higher growth at New Cross, Lewisham and the A21 corridor, it is difficult to conclude that a small uplift in the number of homes delivered would lead to any notable issues or opportunities, as discussed above.
+As discussed above under 'air quality', a matter of potential overriding importance is matching development densities to PTAL, and on this basis it is appropriate to highlight a degree of concern associated with higher growth at Catford in the absence of BLE P2 (Scenarios 2 and 4), albeit there is uncertainty as Catford town centre has an excellent PTAL, and higher growth could be carefully masterplanned.
+With regards to BGLS, as discussed under 'air quality' and 'accessibility', there is cautious support for higher growth scenarios (Scenarios 5 and 6) from transport perspective, although there is uncertainty ahead of masterplanning work.
+With regards to scenarios involving marginally higher growth at New Cross, Lewisham and the A21 corridor, it is difficult to conclude that a small uplift in the number of homes delivered would lead to any notable issues or opportunities.

-In conclusion (and recalling that the aim of this appraisal is not to appraise the effect of BLE expansion options, but rather the effect of Local Plan options under three BLE scenarios) the scenarios perform as per the discussion under 'air quality', above.
-Moving forward, there should ideally be a re-examination of spatial growth scenarios / spatial strategy alternatives on the basis of a firm assumption regarding BLE delivery, in order to ensure that the Local Plan spatial strategy responds most appropriately to future PTAL and directs growth so as to realise opportunities in respect of increasing accessibility and delivering transport infrastructure upgrades.
+In conclusion (and recalling that the aim of this assessment is not to appraise the effect of BLE expansion options, but rather the effect of Local Plan options under three BLE scenarios) the scenarios perform as per the discussion under 'air quality', above.
+Moving forward, there should ideally be a re-examination of spatial growth scenarios on the basis of a firm assumption regarding BLE delivery, in order to ensure that the Local Plan responds most appropriately to future PTAL and directs growth so as to fully realise opportunities.

-Establishing the preferred growth scenario
+The preferred growth scenario

-The following is the response of the Borough Council's officers to the assessment / reasons for supporting the preferred growth scenario:
+The following is the response of the Borough Council's officers to the assessment / reasons for supporting the preferred growth scenario (N.B. this text does not comprise an 'assessment'):